RandomStudio/tether-soundscape-rs/README.md

 - `clipName` (required): string name for the targetted clip
 - `fadeDuration` (optional): an integer value for milliseconds to fade in or out (command-dependent)
 - `panPosition`, `panSpread` (both optional): if `panPosition` is specified, this will override any per-clip panning specified in the Sample Bank JSON

+See the [Conventions](#conventions) section for more detail on how these values are defined.

 ### Scene Messages
 On the topic `+/+/scenes`